 - Phase I developing a common framework to assess the "Greenness Baseline" of individual banks.
 The framework was developed in May 2020 and assesses an institution's readiness and preparedness in addressing climate and environment-related risks. - Phase II engaging the industry and other relevant stakeholders in a consultation on the supervisory expectation or requirement on Green and Sustainable Banking, with a view to setting tangible deliverables for promoting the green and sustainable developments of the Hong Kong banking industry.

-In June 2020, a White Paper on Green and Sustainable Banking was published outlining approach to addressing climate-related issues, and to a lesser extent, broader sustainability issues.
+In June 2020, a White Paper on Green and Sustainable Banking was published outlining HKMA's initial thinking of its supervisory approach to addressing climate-related issues, and to a lesser extent, broader sustainability issues. - Phase III after setting the targets, implement, monitor and evaluate banks' progress in this regard.